The Two Lips: “Talk” and Label Debut

-In June 2025, The Two Lips released “talk” through Island Records, marking their official label debut.
-The track was produced by Jackson Shanks and Oscar Santander and, it reflects on miscommunication in relationships and marks an evolution from their earlier lo-fi pop sound to more polished production.
+In June 2025, The Two Lips released “Talk” through Island Records, marking their official label debut.
+The track was produced by Jackson Shanks and Oscar Santander.
+It reflects on miscommunication in relationships and marks an evolution from their earlier lo-fi pop sound to more polished production.
 With the help of the record label, they are offered more resources and changed their process for the better.
 Having a producer now helps them know what areas need changing, compared to the beginning where they were limited to how they want to sound.

 Growing Popularity, Live Shows, and Tours

 The duo transitioned from bedroom recording to full-band performances with their debut Kiss & Tell Tour, which included sold-out shows at venues like The Troubadour and El Rey Theatre in Los Angeles.
 This tour supports their shift from recording in private to performing with a live band and engaging with larger audiences.
 They’ve also opened for artists like Sabrina Carpenter and are scheduled to play at festivals such as Coachella in 2026.

 Their live shows are noted for emotional vulnerability, stylish aesthetics, and strong fan connection, often blending humor and intimacy on stage.

-Spotify and other music streaming services are pushing more older songs towards listeners due to its algorithms.
-Their first song, "favorite apple," gained over 300,000 streams due to Spotify's algorithm pushing it to listeners.
+Spotify and other music streaming services are pushing older songs towards listeners due to its algorithms.
+Their first song, "favorite apple", gained over 300,000 streams due to Spotify's algorithm pushing it to listeners.

-The Two Lips also share more about their collaborative track “happy for me” featuring Rebecca Sugar, stating, “‘happy for me’ is a song written for us by the talented and amazing, Rebecca Sugar.
+The Two Lips also share more about their collaborative track “Happy For Me” featuring Rebecca Sugar, stating, “‘Happy For Me’ is a song written for us by the talented and amazing, Rebecca Sugar.
 After meeting for the first time over coffee, we were able to talk about our journeys as artists and the complexities of maintaining every relationship in our lives.
 After sharing and realizing numerous similarities, we asked Rebecca if we could collaborate on a song.
-Within 24 hours, she sent us a demo and it was as if she could read our minds. “happy for me” reflects on the bittersweet feelings between love and growth when one partner’s dreams begin to unfold, and the hope that the other will stay close and remain genuinely happy for them through the changes that success brings.”
+Within 24 hours, she sent us a demo and it was as if she could read our minds.
+'Happy For Me' reflects on the bittersweet feelings between love and growth when one partner’s dreams begin to unfold, and the hope that the other will stay close and remain genuinely happy for them through the changes that success brings.”
 The Two Lips are presently on their headlining Kiss & Tell Tour across North America.
 The Two Lips will also be making their debut performance at Coachella in 2026.